Washington Market Park

 Washington Market Park is an urban park located in the TriBeCa neighborhood of Lower Manhattan in New York City.
 The park, which is bounded by Greenwich, Chambers, and West Streets, covers 1.61 acre.
-The park also has community gardens and a large playground and hosts many community events.
+The park has community gardens and a large playground and hosts community events.

 History

 The city of New York proposed the construction of a municipal parking lot on a disused dump site located just south of the Independence Plaza apartments in the late 1970s.
 Residents of TriBeCa, including former New York City councilwoman Kathryn E. Freed, protested the planned parking lot and campaigned for a new city park in their neighborhood.
-At the time, the tiny, triangular Duane Park was one of the few green spaces in TriBeCa.
+At the time, Duane Park, a small triangle, was one of the few green spaces in TriBeCa.
 The activists successfully persuaded officials to build a park, which was called Washington Market Park, instead of the parking lot.